Why does my computer monitor randomly turn off?

 While there are many reasons why a computer monitor can turn off without warning, it usually has to do with power settings.
 For instance, many monitors have power-saving features that turn the monitor off if it doesn't receive input from the computer.
 Also, most operating systems allow users to adjust monitor sleep settings.
 That said, there are other contributing factors, such as loose cables, heat, and hardware issues.

 The following sections contain suggestions and proposed solutions concerning computer monitors randomly turning off.
-To proceed, we suggest reading each section in the order presented.
+To proceed, read each section in the order presented.

 Note